 *Please note, this LNO Seminar is only offered in conjunction with a Learning Community.
 Visit the Learning Community website to learn more information!*

-A little about Professor Darren Marhanka.....I am a former police officer with nearly 18 years of experience.
-I served in a variety of roles throughout my police career, but am most proud of my work with the Major Case Squad of Greater St. Louis.
-I started as a patrol officer and eventually found myself working in the detective unit.
-I have investigated almost any type of crime out there.
-I have had interactions with thousands of people throughout my time on the police department as well.
-It was a very fulfilling career.
+Darren Marhanka is a former police officer with nearly 18 years of experience.
+He served in a variety of roles throughout his police career, but he is most proud of his work with the Major Case Squad of Greater St. Louis.
+Marhanka started as a patrol officer and eventually found himself working in the detective unit.
+He investigated almost any type of crime out there.
+Marhanka interacted with thousands of people throughout his time on the police department as well, finding it to be a very fulfilling career.

-A few things about me personally....I love doing things on the water: jet skiing, boating, scuba diving, fishing, you name it.
-I have a great family and love spending time with my wife, parents, children, grandchildren, brothers, sisters, cousins, the whole gang.
-I love Jimmy Buffett music and go to his concerts...Yes I am a Parrot head Pirate....LOL!
+Marhanka loves doing things on the water: jet skiing, boating, scuba diving, fishing, you name it.
+He loves spending time with his wife, parents, children, grandchildren, brothers, sisters, cousins, the "whole gang."
+He loves Jimmy Buffett music and goes to his concerts.
+Marhanka is a self-described "Parrothead Pirate."
 Life is about living, so go out and live it!

 Time Offered: M 9:00-9:50AM/ LARC 213/ Professor Darren Marhanka